 I also managed to enlist a different friend to visit the zone with me on each occasion.
 I never thought I would find someone crazy enough to join me in No Man’s Land, but I did… twice.
 Many thanks to Paul Colley and Philip Morris for their support and assistance throughout this project, The zone is a fascinating place and I think I speak for all three of us when I say it changed us forever.

 All excitement and adventure aside, there is an extremely serious side to this tragedy and my article.
-There are many conflicting reports on the after effects of the Chernobyl accident, reports on which can be read about here.
+There are many conflicting reports on the after effects of the Chernobyl accident.
 My heart goes out to the children affected by the disaster, especially when I reflect on all the young children that should still be living in the area, enjoying the amusement park and attending the schools.
 Charities have been established to help children who are suffering from illness related to radiation poisoning.
 Being English I have decided to support the UK division of Friends of Chernobyl’s Children.
 You can read more about their efforts here.

 Secondly, sightings of three legged chickens and other deformed animals around the zone are all myth and have never been confirmed.
 There have been some scientific reports of minor abnormalities in some species of small birds, but nothing as grotesque as some of the suggestions being made.
 Also, the area is no nuclear dead zone or wasteland.
 Flowers, trees, plants and many species of animals such as horses, boars and deer are all thriving here and make it a truly beautiful place to visit.